 Randolph Community College, a member institution of the North Carolina Community College System, is a public, two-year, comprehensive, community college established to serve the citizens of Randolph County.
 The College began operation in 1962 as a joint city-county industrial education center under the direction of the Trades and Industrial Division, Department of Vocational Education.
 The North Carolina legislature in 1963 established a separate system of community colleges and the College became part of that system.

-Since opening its doors in 1962 as Randolph Industrial Education Center, the College has seen many changes including
+Since opening its doors in 1962 as Randolph Industrial Education Center, the College has seen many changes including:

 The College is approved by the North Carolina Community College System under the State Board of Community Colleges, as specified in Chapter 115D of the General Statutes of North Carolina.
 The College Board of Trustees has been granted authority to award the Associate in Applied Science, Associate in Arts, and Associate in Science degrees, vocational diplomas, and certificates by the North Carolina Community College System and the State Board of Community Colleges.

-Continuing Education curricula include a state-approved Adult High School Diploma program, General Educational Development program, and a variety of preparatory level programs.
+The College also offers a state-approved Adult High School Diploma program, General Educational Development program, and a variety of preparatory level programs.
 Degree, diploma, and preparatory programs (including high school) are approved for veterans.

 As a member of the North Carolina Community College System, Randolph Community College offers occupational and adult education to meet the educational needs of the youth and adults served by the College.
 The College accepts men and women for enrollment in a wide variety of subjects designed to meet the changing technology and complex social development of its community.